 Every medical device requires clinical evidence, and for IVDs this represents the information that supports the clinical utility and the performance of the IVD as intended by the manufacturer.

 A clinical evidence evaluation report that demonstrates conformity with the applicable provisions of the Essential Principles (as specified in EP14) must be available for all IVDs, other than those that are exempt from inclusion in the ARTG.

 The Clinical Evaluation Procedures described in Clause 8, Schedule 3 of the Regulations set out the requirements, and focus on the manufacturer obtaining clinical investigation data through conducting performance evaluations and/or carrying out a literature review of published and unpublished scientific literature.

-If a manufacturer considers that evidence of an IVD's clinical utility or its established usefulness is not required to be compiled and submitted for review due to it being a well developed and extensively utilised IVD, this decision is required to be documented and clearly justified as part of the clinical evidence report.
+If a manufacturer considers that evidence of an IVD's clinical utility or its established usefulness is not required to be compiled and submitted for review due to it being a well-developed and extensively utilised IVD, this decision is required to be documented and clearly justified as part of the clinical evidence report.

-Evidence to support the clinical competence of the author (e.g. short curriculum vitae) must accompany the submitted clinical evidence report to provide assurance that the clinical evidence has been evaluated by a competent clinical expert.
+Evidence to support the clinical competence of the author (e.g., short curriculum vitae) must accompany the submitted clinical evidence report to provide assurance that the clinical evidence has been evaluated by a competent clinical expert.

 Performance evaluation studies incorporate both the clinical and analytical performance characteristics of an IVD.

 Performance evaluation studies for IHRs include evaluation of serological blood grouping reagents, characterisation of reagent red blood cells, red blood cell genotyping assays, and production of calibrators (standards) and control material for use in an immunohaematology setting.

-Specific consideration should be given to the following aspects of the evaluation process, as appropriate to the type of reagent:
+The evaluation process should take into account the following aspects, depending on the reagent:

-- Use of samples that reflect variants and weak antigen expression eg, neonatal specimens, ABO variants, weak (Rh)D, partial expression of Rh(D); - Ethnicity of test subjects expressing possible/probable phenotypes; - · Testing for prozone effect; - Potency testing; - Nature of red blood cells to be considered (eg, washed/unwashed red blood cells (RBCs), RBC storage times, RBCs collected using different anti-coagulants/storage media) - Range of methodologies to be considered (eg column, tube, tile)
+- Use of samples that reflect variants and weak antigen expression e.g., neonatal specimens, ABO variants, weak (Rh)D, partial expression of Rh(D); - Ethnicity of test subjects expressing possible/probable phenotypes; - Testing for prozone effect; - Potency testing; - Nature of red blood cells to be considered (e.g., washed/unwashed red blood cells (RBCs), RBC storage times, RBCs collected using different anti-coagulants/storage media) - Range of methodologies to be considered (e.g., column, tube, tile)